 With a target audience of children aged six to 17, Nickelodeon’s 90s logo featured an orange splat with the company’s name.
 The bright color depicts cheerfulness, youth, and energy.

-A rounded, sans-serif custom typeface with character features (see the “O”) was the obvious choice, as a serif typeface would have been seen as too conventional.
+A rounded, sans-serif custom typeface with character features (see the “O”) was the obvious choice, as a serif typeface would have been seen as too sophisticated.

 4. The Fresh Prince of Bel-Air

-The Fresh Prince of Bel-Air logo featured a graffiti-inspired typeface paired with a more traditional serif font.
+The Fresh Prince of Bel-Air logo featured a graffiti-inspired display font paired with a more traditional serif font.
 The wordmark is illuminated by a pink bleed, creating a spray-can effect.

 The graffiti elements represent Will, a street-smart teenager from West Philadelphia; the serif font represents his well-off family members.
 The contrast reflects the differences between the two.